ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison.md

 ###### Show/Hide attributes for the same value

-There is an icon in top left corner to show/hide attributes.
+There is an icon in the top left corner to show/hide the attributes.
-If `collapse_attributes` is set to true, hiding/showing the same attributes is enabled.
+If `collapse_attributes` is set to true, hiding/showing attributes with the same value is enabled.

 ``` yaml
 siso_comparison.default.collapse_attributes: true